-This Fiscal Year Project Plan covers FY 2014 in Phase 1 of the overall Geodetic Control Theme Project, which is part 2 of a 6-year Project in the overall 10-year life cycle.
-This fiscal year project will focus on the northwest portion of Park County, including the towns of Clyde Park and Wilsall, which have a significant shift in the cadastral data.
+This Fiscal Year Project Plan covers FY 2015 (Figure 6) in Phase 1 of the overall Geodetic Control Theme Project, which is part 3 of a 6-year Project in the overall 10-year life cycle.
+This fiscal year project will focus on the northeastern portion of Park County that borders Sweetgrass County and townships that border the greater Livingston area.
+These townships range from very rural in the northernmost townships to quite populated areas near Grannis and Springdale.
+The significance of this FY collection is to tighten up the Park County/Sweetgrass County boundary, and continue correction of areas near Livingston that have shown to have significant shift.